-Aggressive Chicago Defamation Defense Lawyer Protecting Those Accused of Defamation, Libel, and Slander
+Aggressive Chicago Defamation Defense Attorney Protecting Those Accused of Defamation, Libel, and Slander

 The First Amendment of the United States Constitution guarantees free speech.
 However, though those protections are broad and very important, they are not unlimited.
 There is no legal remedy for hurt feelings or someone being generally “unkind” to you.
 However, when words, written or verbal, cause harm to your professional reputation or fall into certain narrow categories of actionable speech, you may have legal remedies.